MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-update-channels-for-office-365-proplus.md

 - Provide your application compatibility testers with Semi-Annual Channel (Targeted) so that they can test that the finance applications will work with the next Semi-Annual Channel feature release.

-To configure the update channel for an Office 365 ProPlus installation, you can use the latest version of the [Office Deployment Tool](https://go.microsoft.com/fwlink/p/?LinkID=626065) or use the [Group Policy Administrative Template files (ADMX/ADML) for Office](https://www.microsoft.com/download/details.aspx?id=49030).
+To configure the update channel for a Microsoft 365 Apps installation, you can use the latest version of the [Office Deployment Tool](https://go.microsoft.com/fwlink/p/?LinkID=626065) or use the [Group Policy Administrative Template files (ADMX/ADML) for Office](https://www.microsoft.com/download/details.aspx?id=49030).

 If you use the Office Deployment Tool, you can use the Channel attribute in the configuration.xml file.
 The Channel attribute can be specified in the Add element or the Update element.
 The relevant values are "Monthly" for Monthly Channel, "Broad" for Semi-Annual Channel, and "Targeted" for Semi-Annual Channel (Targeted).
-For example, if you want to download and install the Monthly Channel of Office 365 ProPlus, your configuration.xml file would look like the following example.
+For example, if you want to download and install the Monthly Channel of Microsoft 365 Apps for enterprise, your configuration.xml file would look like the following example.

 ```xml
 <Configuration>